EmersonDeltaV/deltav-edge/developer-guide/rest-api/rest-api.md

 For more detailed instructions, please refer to [REST API Acess Data](./rest-api-data-access/rest-api-access-data.md)

 # Mock Server
+A mock server is a tool used for mocking or stubbing external HTTP APIs.
+It simulates the behavior of a real server by providing predefined responses to requests, allowing developers to test their applications without relying on actual backend systems.

 Please refer to the link below for the mock server.
 You can use this to explore our REST APIs.

 `https://8b1e38e9-9001-4711-950c-437a4310f80d.mock.pstmn.io/edge/`

+>[!Note]
-Please note that the current mock server is limited only to 1k usage a month.
+>The current mock server is limited to 1k usages per month